oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

 ## Task 1: Refresh Environment
 An environment refresh copies data from a source environment to a target environment, making a copy of the source environment onto the target environment.
 Environment refreshes ensure a predictable experience during testing activities by providing a comparable non-production environment for testing and validation, before applying changes to your production environment.
 For more info refer to [documentation](https://docs.oracle.com/en-us/iaas/Content/fusion-applications/refresh-environment.htm).

-1. Click **ORACLE Cloud** (upper left-hand corner to goto the Applications tab) Open My Applications, Fusion Applications chevron, and click on test or dev environment. **Note**: You cannot refresh a production Environment, so make sure you are working on Test or development environment.
+1. Click **ORACLE Cloud** (upper left-hand corner to go to the Applications tab) Open My Applications, Fusion Applications chevron, and click on test or dev environment. **Note**: You cannot refresh a production Environment, so make sure you are working on Test or development environment.

   ![Select test or dev environment](images/select-test-dev-env.png)